 Maps are a special type of chart widget, and you may notice in Visual Designer that the map properties are labelled as "chart" properties.

-Maps can be used both the Genie environment as well as with Rich Display Files.
+Maps can be used in both the Genie environment as well as with Rich Display Files.
 However, many map options are unsupported in a Genie-only environment.

 This page outlines the different attributes you can use with maps, and it provides limited examples.
 You can find a step-by-step example in the post, Creating a Map driven by server-side code.